Existence, uniqueness and comparisons for BSDEs in general spaces: Existence of BSDE solutions: Fundamental results

-We now consider constructing a sequence of approximations in the usual way.
-For a BSDE with driver $F$ and terminal condition $Q$, we fix an initial approximation $(Y^0, Z^0)\in S^2\times H^2_M$.
+Now suppose $c_t\Delta\nu_t<k$ for all $t$.
+Let $t^*$ be the value at which $c_t\Delta\nu_t$ attains its maximum, hence $c_{t^*}\Delta\nu _{t^*}<k$.
+For any $\varepsilon< k-c_{t^*}\Delta\nu_{t^*}$ the result then holds. \end{pf} \begin{pf*}{Proof of Theorem~\ref{thmBSDEExist}} We consider constructing a sequence of approximations in the usual way.
+For a BSDE with driver $F$ and terminal condition $Q$, we fix an initial approximation $(Y^0, Z^{(0)})\in S^2\times H^2_M$.
+(Note that we denote by $Z^{(n)}$ the $n$th approximation of the infinite-dimensional process $Z$, to distinguish it from~$Z^i$, the $i$th component of $Z$.)
 We shall first allow the $Z$ component of the solution to converge, then allow the $Y$ component to do likewise.
 This two-stage approach is needed due to the difference in the Lipschitz coefficients of $F$ with respect to $Y$ and $Z$.
+We shall assume, without loss of generality, that the Lipschitz coefficient of $F$ (with respect to $Z$) satisfies $c>0$ uniformly.